 Juried Visual Art Exhibition

-Join our mailing list to receive updates for the 2018 Festival.
-Applications for the 2019 Festival will be available in October 2018.
+Join our mailing list to receive updates for the 2019 Festival.

 - People’s Choice – $500 (as voted on by the general public)

 Laylah Amatullah Barrayn is an award-winning documentary and portrait photographer working in the medium for 20 years.
 She was recently named one of the 100 Heroines by the Royal Photographic Society of the United Kingdom.
 She is a frequent contributor to The New York Times, and has been also published by the BBC, The Washington Post, Le Point Afrique, CBS News, Vogue, among other publications.
 She has exhibited at Brighton Photo Biennial (UK), Galleria Biagiotti (Italy), Open Ateliers Zuidoost Gallery (Holland), Rencontres d'Arles (France) and The Museum of Contemporary Photography (USA) among other institutions.
 She is a 2017 African Great Lakes Reporting Fellow with the International Women’s Media Foundation.
 Barrayn is the co-author of MFON: Women Photographers of the African Diaspora.
 It is the first publication in nearly 30 years that features photography produced by women of African descent.

 Jeffrey Jarzynka is a Pittsburgh-based Art Consultant/Curator/Dealer who provides comprehensive art services for private and public collections, produces independent curatorial pop-up projects, and provides artist and arts-related consultation.

 His pop-up art exhibition series "…Presented by Jeffrey Jarzynka" was recognized as one of the Top 10 Art And Technology Projects Of The Year by the 2016 CREATE FESTIVAL.
 He continues to present unique visual art events, which have extended into including musical and artistic performances.